objektwerks/pool.balance.z/README.md

 WARNING
 -------
 >Is Quill ***production ready***?
-You decide.
+You decide.e

 >These Quill issues: https://github.com/zio/zio-quill/issues may help.

->The current steward of this project is admittedly a 1-person team, whose priorities
+>The current steward of Quill is admittedly a 1-person team, whose priorities
->are typically ***not*** aligned with those of the Quill community, going back a few years.
+>are typically ***not*** aligned with those of the Quill community.

->Consequently several Quill users had little choice but to transition to other persistence
+>Consequently several Quill users have had little choice but to transition to
->libraries as a function of basic risk managment.
+>other persistence libraries as a function of basic risk managment.

->As an example, this current showstopper bug ( github.com/zio/zio-protoquill/issues/217 ) has yet
->to be resolved - going back to mid-November of 2022.

->Again, is Quill ***production ready***?
-You decide.

 Todo
 ----